rbirkaur23/diagonalmatrix/README.md

 # diagonalmatrix
-C program to print diagnal elements
+C program to print the diagnal elements